+Allowance for doubtful accounts.
 We record an allowance for doubtful accounts for estimated losses resulting from the inability, failure or refusal of our students to make required payments, which includes the recovery of financial aid funds advanced to a student for amounts in excess of the student's cost of tuition and related fees.
 We determine the adequacy of our allowance for doubtful accounts based on an analysis of our historical bad debt experience, current economic trends, and the aging of the accounts receivable and student status.
 We apply a reserve to our receivables based upon an estimate of the risk presented by the age of the receivables and student status.
-We have historically written off accounts receivable at the earlier of the time the balance is deemed uncollectible, or one year after the revenue is generated.
-We reserve for receivables due from inactive students on a more accelerated basis than those due from active students and write off inactive student accounts at 150 days, as amounts due from inactive students are much more difficult to collect than amounts due from active students.
-We monitor our collections and write-off experience to assess whether adjustments are necessary.
+We write off accounts receivable balances of active students at the earlier of the time the balance is deemed uncollectible, or one year after the revenue is generated.
+We reserve for receivables due from inactive students on a more accelerated basis than those due from active students and write off inactive students.
+We monitor our collections and write-off experience to assess whether adjustments to the estimated reserve are necessary.

 Long-Lived Assets (other than goodwill).
 We evaluate the recoverability of our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future net cash flows expected to be generated by the assets.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets.

 Income taxes.
 We recognize the amount of taxes payable or refundable for the current year and deferred tax assets and liabilities for future tax consequences of events that have been recognized in our consolidated financial statements or tax returns.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which the temporary differences are expect to be realized.
 Our deferred tax assets are subject to periodic recoverability assessments.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount that more likely than not will be realized.
 Realization of the deferred tax assets is principally dependent upon achievement of projected future taxable income offset by deferred tax liabilities.
-We evaluate the realizability of the deferred tax assets.
-Commencing in January 2008, we evaluate and account for uncertain tax positions using a two-step approach.
+We evaluate the realizability of the deferred tax assets annually.
+Since becoming a taxable corporation in August 2005, we have not recorded any valuation allowances to date on our deferred income tax assets.
+We evaluate and account for uncertain tax positions using a two-step approach.
 Recognition occurs when we conclude that a tax position based solely on its technical merits, is more-likely-than-not to be sustained upon examination.
 Measurement determines the amount of benefit that is greater than 50% likely to be realized upon the ultimate settlement with a taxing authority that has full knowledge of the facts.
 Derecognition of a tax position that was previously recognized occurs when we determine that a tax position no longer meets the more-likely-than-not threshold of being sustained upon examination.